 We have two general recommendations whenever you are working in Word to prepare a document for DBT.

 First, we recommend using the "BANA Braille" Word template provided with DBT.
-The latest version is "BANA Braille 2017".
+The latest versions are "BANA Braille 2017" and "BANA Braille 2017a".

-Second, we recommend installing SWIFT 5.0, an add-in to MS Word, to take advantage of the built-in Duxbury commands that are added to Word's ribbon interface.
+Second, we recommend installing SWIFT 5.0 (or later), to take advantage of the built-in Duxbury commands that it adds to Word's ribbon interface.
+(SWIFT is an add-in to MS Word for Windows.)
 The "hot keys" combinations below assume your copy of Word has SWIFT installed.
 Help regarding SWIFT can be found in the SWIFT topics.